Sylvia Nayebale: Political career

-During the 2016 national election cycle, Ms. Sylvia Nayebale won the Gomba District women's constituency, on the ruling National Resistance Movement political party, and is the current incumbent member of parliament, for that constituency.
+During the 2016 national election cycle, Ms. Sylvia Nayebale won the Gomba District women's constituency on the ruling National Resistance Movement political party.
+She is currently the incumbent Member of Parliament for that constituency.

 During the NRM primaries, Nayebale beat the then incumbent member of parliament, Nakato Kyabangi who polled 9,297 votes to Nayebale's 21,835 votes.
 In the 10th Ugandan Parliament she is a member of the Parliamentary Committee on Health and of the Parliamentary Committee on HIV/AIDS and Related Diseases.